SciCodes/template/README.md

 Usage
 -----

-This [Usage](#usage) section would explain more about how to run the software, what kind of behavior to expect, and so on.
+If this repository is for a software project, this [Usage](#usage) section would explain more about how to run the software, what kind of behavior to expect, and so on.

 ### _Basic operation_